vectordotdev/vector/docs/manual/setup/getting-started.md

 by the `remap_syslog` transform, and specified that we want to emit events in JSON-format.

 Let's rerun Vector.
 This time we don't need to echo any data to it; just run in on the command line.
-It'll process 100 lines of generated Syslog data, emit the processed data as JSON, and exit.
+It'll process 100 lines of generated Syslog data, emit the processed data as JSON, and exit:

 ```shell
 vector --config ./vector.toml